zio/zio/docs/datatypes/core/zlayer.md

 ### ZLayer example with complex dependencies

 In this example, we can see that `ModuleC` depends upon `ModuleA`, `ModuleB`, and `Clock`.
 The layer provided to the runnable application shows how dependency layers can be combined using `++` into a single combined layer.
-The combined layer will then be able to produce both of the outputs of the original layers as a single layer.
+The combined layer will then be able to produce both of the outputs of the original layers as a single layer:

 ```scala mdoc:silent
 import zio._